Ben Uzoh: Professional career

+Post-playing career

+In October 2023, Uzoh became a scout for his former team, the Toronto Raptors of the National Basketball Association (NBA).

 National team career

 Uzoh has played for the Nigerian national basketball team at the 2013, 2015, and 2017 FIBA Men's African Championships.
 He was also a member of the Nigerian team that participated at the Rio 2016 Olympic Games.